 Here’s how, in government, we’re delivering progress on health.

-4️⃣ Scotland’s hospital A&E performance has been the best in the UK for the past three years.
-Our core accident and emergency performance has remained better than elsewhere in the UK for more than the last three years of published data, from March 2015 to April 2018.
+4. Scotland’s hospital A&E performance has been the best in the UK for over three years.
+Our core accident and emergency performance has remained better than elsewhere in the UK for more than the last three years of published data, from March 2015 to July 2018.

-1️⃣2️⃣ Scotland was the first country in the UK to have a mental health waiting times target.
-Spending on mental health services in Scotland will broke the £1 billion mark this year and, we’ve published a new ten-year strategy to transform mental health services too.
+12. Scotland was the first country in the UK to have a mental health waiting times target.
+Spending on mental health services in Scotland will broke the £1 billion mark last year and, we’ve published a new ten-year strategy to transform mental health services too.